 One-man-band Gull is the truth.
 His vocal mic is inside of that hand-made mask.
 Experimental rock at its finest.
 I love the raw energy and sounds—loop station, guitar and drums all played well and with a ton of emotion.
 This guy is very creative.

 5. The HotSeats

 Glowing string-band maniacs.
 Fantastic musicianship and solid grooves.
 These guys will bring the heat!
 Tradition meets exploration.
 This is an older video but the playing is awesome.

 6. Marcus Tenney Trio

-Serious jazz harmonic virtuosity undeniable time/feel = Marcus Tenney Trio.
+Serious jazz world class execution harmonic virtuosity group mind undeniable time/feel = Marcus Tenney Trio.
 These guys should be on Blue Note.
 The jazz royalty would be pleased with these guys.
 They have a ton of music inside of them.